 A depth map describes at each pixel the distance to an object, in meters.

 A disparity map describes normalized shift values for use in comparing two images.
 The value for each pixel in the map is in units of 1/meters: (

-AVDepth maps contain non-rectilinear (non-distortion-corrected) data as well.
-Their values are warped to match the lens distortion characteristics present in the YUV image pixel buffers captured at the same time.
+AVDepth maps contain nonrectilinear (nondistortion-corrected) data as well.
+The maps' values are warped to match the lens distortion characteristics present in the YUV image pixel buffers captured at the same time.

 AVDepth map as a proxy for depth when rendering effects to its accompanying image, but not to correlate points in 3D space.
-In order to use depth data for computer vision tasks, you should use the data in the
+To use depth data for computer vision tasks, use the data in the

 camera property to rectify the depth data.